Eris-Margeta/frm-stack/docs/TESTING.md

 ## How It Works

 ### 1. **Shared Container** (Singleton Pattern)

+This is intentionally aggressive for speed and is still considered **experimental** in this template.

 ```typescript
 // One PostgreSQL container for the entire test suite